hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 # Registry Providers API

+You can add providers from the public [Terraform Registry](https://registry.terraform.io/) to your Terraform Cloud private registry.
+Once added, Terraform Cloud automatically synchronizes public providers with their source on the Terraform Registry.

+All members of an organization can view and use public providers and modules, but you need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to add them to the private registry.

 ## Terraform Cloud Registry Implementation

 For publicly curated providers, the Terraform Cloud Registry acts as a proxy to the [Terraform Registry](https://registry.terraform.io) for the following: